isage/Adrenaline/docs/src/04-HomebrewSupport/03-NotablePlugins.md

 [Link to the compatibility list spreadsheet](https://docs.google.com/spreadsheets/d/1aZlmKwELcdpCb9ezI5iRfgcX9hoGxgL4tNC-673aKqk/edit#gid=0)

 > [!EXAMPLE]
-> Note that this example if for **Final Fantasy III** US version, change or add `GAME ID`s according to the games you want that it enabled.
+> Note that this example if for **Final Fantasy III** US version, change or add `TITLE ID`s according to the games you want that it enabled.
 >
 > On `???0:/pspemu/seplugins/EPIplugins.txt`, add the following line:
 >